 Only the basics of sheep color genetics are currently known.
 There are many complexities related to color fading, shades of color, patterns and the genetics of the rare colors such as grey that are still being discovered.

 Dr. Hankonen, the veterinarian in NE Finland who is credited with saving the grey Finnsheep, classified many types of grey Finnsheep during his years of work.
 We are attempting to locate that information.
 For a more complete explanation of color genetics and their inheritance in Finnsheep, check out this site: Color Genetics of Icelandic, Shetland / Finn Sheep.

 Here are the very basics of Finn color genetics…(with apologies to the scientific community for careless use of terminology)… Finnsheep carry 2 pattern genes (at the A locus) which determine if the sheep will be white, badgerface, grey/fawn or solid color.
 They also carry 2 genes for their base color (B locus), either black or brown.
 Both the color and patterning work together to determine the fleece that you see (phenotype) on the sheep.

 - 2 genes for white (= a white sheep),

-White, which is known as a “pattern” is dominant to all other colors and patterns.
+The White “pattern” is dominant to all other others.
 So if a sheep has even one gene for white, the result will be a white sheep.

 Grey is also a “pattern” and is inherited in the same way.
-It is dominant to all other colors except for the white “pattern”.
-Thus a sheep could have:
+It is dominant to all other patterns except for white.

 - 2 grey genes (= a grey or fawn sheep),